 Additional Services that you may find helpful:

-Airport Mailers is an airport vendor that allows passengers traveling out of Reno-Tahoe International Airport another choice other than surrendering their prohibited item to TSA when it is not allowed past the security checkpoint.
-Travelers can secure their possession in a provided plastic pouch, complete the payment and shipping form, and drop their package in an Airport Mailers Mailbox, which can be found at the TSA Security Checkpoint.
+Checkpoint Mailers is an airport vendor that allows passengers traveling out of Reno-Tahoe International Airport another choice other than surrendering their prohibited item to TSA when it is not allowed past the security checkpoint.
+Travelers can secure their possession in a provided plastic pouch, complete the payment and shipping form, and drop their package in a Checkpoint Mailers Mailbox, which can be found at the TSA Security Checkpoint.

 Customers should allow 3 - 4 weeks for delivery of their item.